gopuneet/Teaspoon/README.md

 Observe the `.env.dist` file to add relevant information.
 Copy to `.env` and fill it.

-#### At the moment, Teaspoon can work with MySQL, Redis, or plain files and directories.
+#### At the moment, Teaspoon can work with MySQL, Redis, Firebase, or plain files and directories.

 ## Usage